seohyun0120/mongo-bulk-delete-file/README.md

 # mongo-bulk-delete-file
 This repository contains a method for efficiently deleting numerous files stored in MongoDB.
 Uses GridFS to randomly generate image files (`.png`) and text files (`.txt`).
 In MongoDB, use GridFS for storing files larger than 16 MB.
 GridFS stores files in two collections `fs.chunks`, `fs.files`.
 Our goal is to find only image files(`.png`) among numerous documents and delete them all in both two collections.

-If you only want to see how to delete them, jump to number 6.
+If you only want to see how to delete them, jump to `step 3 and 4`.

 ## 1. DB Setting
 Make your own test database.
 If you have one, just move on to next step.